music-suite/music-suite/docs/src/User-Guide.md

     d = parts' .~ trombones $ Pattern.rhythm [1,1/2,1/2]
 ```

-The @[renderPattern] function returns the events of the pattern within a given time span.
+The [renderPattern][ref-renderPattern] function returns the events of the pattern within a given time span.

 <!--
 TODO finish/move to examples: